Public menorah: United Kingdom

 Each year, the House of Commons of the United Kingdom holds a menorah lighting at the home of the Speaker of the House of Commons.
 The menorah currently used was commissioned by the Rt.
 Hon.
 Michael J. Martin MP, former Speaker of the House of Commons.

 Since 2007, Chabad has organized a public menorah celebration at Trafalgar Square.
 Each year the event is sponsored by Chabad, the Jewish Leadership Council, the London Jewish Forum and the mayor of London.

 Israel

 Public menorahs are prominently displayed throughout Israel, notably in the Ben Gurion airport.

 Cyprus

 Each year the Cypriot capital of Nicosia has lit a National Menorah in its city center.

 Ukraine

+December 23, 2019 saw the first Hanukkah candle lighting in Ukraine's parliament since the election of Volodymyr Zelenskyy, Ukraine's first Jewish president.
+Chief Rabbi of Kyiv Rabbi Jonathan Markovitch led the event.
+Among the 200 guests were Israeli Ambassador to Ukraine Joel Lion; Israeli honorary consul Oleg Vyshniakov; co-chairs of the group on inter-parliamentary relations with the State of Israel, Oleksandr Kunytskyi and Danylo Hetmantsev; and 80 members of parliament.